 - Choosing a healthy diet.
 Focus on including lots of vegetables, fruits and whole grains in your diet.
 If you choose to drink alcohol, limit yourself to one drink a day.

 If your doctor suspects you may have recurrent breast cancer based on results of a mammogram or physical exam, or because of signs and symptoms, he or she may recommend additional tests to confirm the diagnosis.

 Tests and procedures may include:

 Imaging tests.
 What imaging tests you'll undergo will depend on your specific situation.
-Imaging tests may include magnetic resonance imaging (MRI), a computerized tomography (CT) scan, X-ray, bone scan or positron emission tomography (PET) scan.
+Imaging tests may include magnetic resonance imaging (MRI), computerized tomography (CT), X-ray, bone scan or positron emission tomography (PET).

 Not every person needs every test.
 Your doctor will determine which tests are most helpful in your particular situation.

 Removing a sample of tissue for lab testing (biopsy).
 Your doctor may recommend a biopsy procedure to collect suspicious cells for testing, as this is the only way to confirm whether your cancer has returned.
 Working in a laboratory, a pathologist examines the cells and determines the types of cells involved.

 A pathologist can determine if the cancer is a recurrence of cancer or a new type of cancer.
 Tests also show whether the cancer is sensitive to hormone treatment or targeted therapy, since these may have changed since your original cancer diagnosis.

 Your treatment options will depend on several factors, including the extent of the disease, its hormone receptor status, the type of treatment you received for your first breast cancer and your overall health.
 Your doctor also considers your goals and your preferences for treatment.